How to contact us for advice

 Child arrangements order

-A child arrangements order is a court order that sets out:
+A child arrangements order is a court order made by the Family Court.
+It says:

-Child arrangements orders were introduced in April 2014 to replace residence orders and contact orders.
+Child arrangements orders were introduced in April 2014.
+They replace residence orders and contact orders.

-A child arrangements order may say a child is to live with more than one person.
+A child arrangements order can say a child is to live with more than one person.
 For example, when two people are raising the child at separate addresses for different parts of the week.
-Or if the grandparents and a parent are raising the child together at the same address.

 People pie chart